microsoft/FluidFramework/BREAKING.md

 ## 2.0.0-internal.3.4.0 Upcoming changes

-[IResolvedUrl will be equivalent to IFluidResolvedUrl](#IResolvedUrl-will-be-equivalent-to-IFluidResolvedUrl)
+[IResolvedUrl will be equivalent to IFluidResolvedUrl](#IResolvedUrl-will-be-equivalent-to-IFluidResolvedUrl) [LoaderHeader.cache deprecated] (#LoaderHeader.cache-deprecated)
 ## IResolvedUrl will be equivalent to IFluidResolvedUrl

 In @fluidframework/driver-definitions IResolvedUrlBase and IWebResolvedUrl are deprecated as they are not used.
 This will make IResolvedUrl and IFluidResolvedUrl equivalent.
 Since all ResolvedUrls will now be FluidResolvedUrls we no longer need to differentiate them.
 In @fluidframework/driver-utils isFluidResolvedUrl and ensureFluidResolvedUrl will be deprecated and removed due to this.

+## LoaderHeader.cache deprecated
+In @fluidframework/container-definitions, the enum `LoaderHeader` has property cache, is deprecated.
+Therefore, `ILoaderHeader` has property `[LoaderHeader.cache]` is also deprecated.
+They will both be removed in the next major release, as well as all caching functionality of containers.

 # 2.0.0-internal.3.3.0